rdkcentral/dhcp-manager/docs/README.md

 ## Overview

-The DHCP Client Manager is a core component of the RDK-B (Reference Design Kit for Broadband) framework that provides centralized management of DHCP client operations for both IPv4 and IPv6 protocols.
+The DHCP Client Manager is a component of the RDK-B (Reference Design Kit for Broadband) framework that provides centralized management of DHCP operations for both IPv4 and IPv6 protocols.
 This implementation ensures efficient IP address management, seamless IPv4/IPv6 coexistence, and dynamic lease monitoring in RDK-B networking environments.

 ## Key Features

-- **Dual Protocol Support**: Comprehensive support for both DHCPv4 (using udhcpc) and DHCPv6 (using dibbler) clients
+- **Dual Protocol Support**: Comprehensive support for both DHCPv4 and DHCPv6 clients
 - **Centralized Management**: Single point of control for all DHCP client operations across multiple interfaces
 - **Real-time Lease Monitoring**: IPC-based system for receiving and processing lease updates from DHCP clients
 - **TR-181 Integration**: Full integration with TR-181 Data Model for standardized management